Business is becoming increasingly complex. And, just like “it takes a village” to raise a child, it takes an armada to grow a business.

 Collective gathering, even when converging virtually, breaks the isolation and loneliness of growing a business.
 Nothing grows well, if at all, in a vacuum.
 Similarly, not everything goes as planned or intended when running a business.
-The social support and environment of transparency helps deal with the emotional fall out and exhaustion that often comes with growing a business.
+The social support and environment of transparency help deal with the emotional fallout and exhaustion that often comes with growing a business.

-Acquisition and assimilation of knowledge accelerates learning which sparks action.
+Acquisition and assimilation of knowledge accelerate learning which sparks action.

 Synnovatia’s Strategic Thinkers Mastermind group was a great experience.
 While part of the group I created a long-term and short-term vision statement, designed and executed a 12-week plan, and developed and/or tweaked some crucial planning habits.
 I had attempted some of these practices before without much success, but the group’s shared knowledge, insight, and support led to much better results.